-Though we did not find evidence for B. cinerea adaptation to tomato based on isolate source host, B. cinerea may be adapted to individual tomato genotypes.
-A visual analysis of the data showed that lesion size for many isolates varies across the tomato genotypes, suggesting an interaction between the genomes of B. cinerea and tomato (Figure R4).
+Though we did not find evidence for B. cinerea adaptation to tomato based on isolate source host, the B. cinerea isolates may contain genetic variation that allow them to better attack subsets of the tomato genotypes.
+A visual analysis of the data suggested an interaction between the genomes of B. cinerea and tomato (Figure R4).
 However, when using the full model, we found no significant interaction between isolate and individual host genotype, even though there was a large fraction of variance within each term (Table R1).
-This may indicate a lack of specialization in B. cinerea to tomato host genotypes.
-However, this negative result may also be because F-tests with high degrees of freedom can be underpowered, as in the case of the isolate x plant genotype interaction term (df: 940).
-We took an additional approach to statistically test for an interaction between B. cinerea and host genotype.
-We split the data by isolate, and within each new dataset performed GLM ANOVA with the fixed effects of domestication, plant genotype nested within domestication, and experiment.
-Through this single-isolate GLM analysis, none of the isolates show a significant (p < 0.05, FDR corrected) interaction with host genotype, so we do not see evidence of sensitivity to genetic variation in tomato in these isolates.
+This may indicate a lack of interaction between genetic variation in the host and pathogen.
+However, this negative result may also be because F-tests in factors with high degrees of freedom can be underpowered, as in the case of the isolate x plant genotype interaction term (df: 940).
+To assess these two possibilities, we used an additional statistical approach to test for an interaction between B. cinerea and host genotype.
+We performed a linear model analysis individually on each isolate to directly test the fixed effects of domestication, plant genotype nested within domestication, and experiment.
+Through this single-isolate GLM analysis, none of the isolates show a significant (p < 0.05, FDR corrected) interaction with host genotype, so we did not find evidence of sensitivity to tomato genetic variation among these isolates.

-Because some isolates showed differential sensitivity to genetic variation within tomato, we used the same approach to test if specific isolates, independent of their host, may show sensitivity to genetic variation associated with tomato.
+While none of these isolates showed differential sensitivity to genetic variation between tomato genotypes, we used the same approach to test if isolates show sensitivity to genetic variation associated with tomato domestication.
 Under the single-isolate ANOVAs including the fixed effects of plant, domestication, and experiment, two isolates showed a significant effect of domestication on lesion size (p < 0.05, FDR corrected) (Figure R4F).
 These included one of the highly virulent isolates (Fd2), and one of the saprophytic isolates (Rose), suggesting that B. cinerea adaptation to tomato domestication is not dependent on isolate virulence.
-Both of these isolates are more virulent on domesticated than on wild tomato.
-Further, isolate ranking by mean lesion size differs between domesticated and wild hosts (Wilcoxon signed-rank test, V=4322, p=2.586e-12) (Figure R3).
+Both of these isolates were more virulent on domesticated than on wild tomato.
+Further, isolate ranking by mean lesion size differed between domesticated and wild hosts (Wilcoxon signed-rank test, V=4322, p=2.586e-12) (Figure R3), suggesting a broader pattern of B. cinerea specialization to domestication, among a subset of isolates.
 These domestication-sensitive isolates may be adapted to domesticated tomato, or more broadly to domesticated plants.

 Quantitative Genetics of Pathogen Virulence on Tomato

-With some evidence for isolate-level adaptation of B. cinerea to tomato variation, we asked whether we could find evidence of B. cinerea adaptation at the genetic level to tomato.
-While we did not see much isolate-level specialization to tomato, there may be more specialization at the genetic level.
-Due to the large effect of plant genotype on resistance to B. cinerea, we performed GWA on each plant genotype independently.
-We calculated least-squared means of lesion size for each isolate from linear models within each plant genotype, including the effects of isolate, experiment, and individual plant.
-We used a ridge-regression approach (Shen, Alam et al. 2013) to calculate GWA of B. cinerea SNP variation for the 91 isolates and the lesion size phenotype.
+Genetic variation within B. cinerea had a large effect on virulence on tomato and showed a statistical responsiveness to domestication within tomato.
+This suggests that there is genetic variation within the pathogen, where some alleles enhance and other alleles decrease virulence.
+To potentially identify these pathogen genes controlling differential virulence, we proceeded to conduct a genome wide association mapping analysis within the pathogen.
+Due to the large effect of plant genotype on resistance to B. cinerea, we performed GWA using the model corrected least-squared mean virulence measured on each tomato genotype as a separate trait.
+We used a ridge-regression approach in combination with 272,672 SNPs from B. cinerea to estimate the phenotypic effects across the genome (Shen, Alam et al. 2013).
 To determine significance of SNP effects, we permuted phenotypes 1000x to calculate 95, 99, and 99.9% thresholds within each plant host.